rafalohaki/vite-soft-ui-dashboard-darkmode/README.md

 ## ✨ How to use it

 Once the sources are downloaded, make sure you have a decent NodeJS version.
-To compile & start the project, navigate in the root of the project and type:
+To compile & start the project, navigate in the root of the project and type.

 ```bash
 $ npm i